AlexEne/AlexEne.github.io/_posts/2020-08-17-webassembly-without-the-browser-part-1.md

 cargo new --lib wasm_example
 ```

-In `Config.Toml` add the following:
+In `Cargo.toml` add the following:

 ```
 [lib]